Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Operational

-• Curated detections, tuning, and noise suppression across cloud and endpoint
+• Curated detections and noise suppression across cloud and endpoint

-• Attack simulations, red teaming, purple teaming, incident response playbooks
+• Red teaming, purple teaming, and incident response playbooks

 • Post-incident reviews with owners and due dates that stick